Rasperised/Interactive-Geriatric-Games/unity/TargetBall/README.md

 This folder contains two variants of the Target Ball rehabilitation game, each exploring a different control method.

 - **Arc Version:** Ball movement follows a curved path controlled by arm tilt input.
-- **Vertical Version:** Ball movement is controlled using vertical arm displacement detected by a distance sensor.
+- **Vertical Version:** Ball movement is controlled using vertical arm displacement.

 Each variant is implemented as a standalone Unity project and can be opened independently in Unity Hub.